thiswillbeyourgithub/Daily_Fact_Ntfy/README.md

 Daily Ntfy Ai Fact is a shell script that:
 1. Waits for a random amount of time within a specified range.
-2. Generates an interesting fact about a given topic using an AI language model.
+2. Generates `subtopic` about `topic`, then an interesting fact about `subtopic` in the context of `topic` using an AI language model.
 3. Sends this fact as a notification to your phone via ntfy.sh.

 ## Prerequisites